o3de/o3de.org/content/docs/userguide/enabling-disabling-components.md

 ---
-description: ' Enable and disable components for entities in &ALYlong;. '
+description: ' Enable and disable components for entities in Amazon Lumberyard. '
 title: Disabling and Enabling Components on Entities
 ---
 # Disabling and Enabling Components on Entities {#enabling-disabling-components}